Translation management

 There’s a one-stop shop for all your translation technology needs

-With the Phrase Localization Suite, you get access to:
+With the Phrase Localization Platform, you get access to:

 • An enterprise-ready translation management system for end-to-end automation and optimization: Ideal for companies that want to centralize translation needs from multiple departments under one roof, Phrase TMS comes complete with a fully-featured CAT tool, native integrations, Support for 50+ files formats, and much more.